There are many ways to communicate within the UBC community – broadcast email is not always the appropriate option.

 - The launch of UBC Bulletin, a channel for communicating to UBC’s senior leadership, replacing Heads Up (in June 2017)

 Guidelines providing an overview of these channels, what they’re used to communicate and how they work together can be found in this document.

 This site will be updated with more information about how to use these channels in the coming weeks.
 Stay tuned.

 Faculty & Staff page on UBC.ca

 If you have a university-wide message tailored to faculty and staff, you may want to share it via the Faculty & Staff page on UBC.ca.
 This page communicates:

 - Events (events inputted into the UBCevents calendar and tagged with ‘audience – faculty staff’ are showcased here)

 - Stories about faculty and staff

-You can submit content or story ideas to the Working at UBC page by completing this form.
+You can submit content or story ideas to the Faculty & Staff page by completing this form.